Cattle Confinement Barns

 In some hog and cattle confinement buildings, a mechanical blade periodically drags the wastes to one end of the building for subsequent removal.
 This method increases humidity and the release of corrosive gases into the atmosphere.

-Development of improved waste disposal systems will relieve some of the need for highly efficient ventilation systems.
+Development of improved waste disposal systems will relieve some of the need for highly efficient ventilation systems without reporting to manure runoff.
 This will improve the overall cost effectiveness of the building.
 Bacteria decompose animal waste to amines and acids.
 This decomposition makes animal confinement buildings even more corrosive because these by-products can aggressively attack metal and are volatile enough to be in the air constantly.

 Sites of corrosion can occur anywhere because the bacteria become air-borne and settle on surfaces from dust or mist.
 Any water can absorb bacteria and waste gases that will support growth of the bacteria.
 The most severe problems come in the less thoroughly cleaned areas, where corrosive waste and decomposition products can accumulate.